 1. PURPOSE.
-This joint Flight Standards Service (AFS) and Aircraft Certification Service (AIR) advisory circular (AC) contains guidance on the operational use of Electronic Flight Bags (EFB).
-It is intended for all operators conducting flight operations under Title 14 of the Code of Federal Regulations (14 CFR) part 121, 125, 135, or 91 subpart F (part 91F) and part 91 subpart K (part 91K) who want to replace required paper information with an EFB.
+This joint Flight Standards Service (AFS) and Aircraft Certification Service (AIR) advisory circular (AC) contains guidance on the operational use of Electronic Flight Bags (EFBs).
+It is intended for all operators conducting flight operations under Title 14 of the Code of Federal Regulations (14 CFR) part 121, 125, 135, or 91 subpart F (part 91F) and part 91 subpart K (part 91K) who want to replace required paper information or utilize other select functions of an EFB.
 This AC sets forth an acceptable means, but not the only means, to obtain Federal Aviation Administration (FAA) authorization for the operational use of EFBs.
 Part 91 operators can find additional EFB information in the current edition of AC 91-78, Use of Class 1 or Class 2 Electronic Flight Bag (EFB).
 For guidance on the installation of EFB components, refer to the current edition of AC 20-173, Installation of Electronic Flight Bag Components.

-- 2. CANCELLATION.
-This AC cancels AC 120-76A, Guidelines for the Certification, Airworthiness, and Operational Approval of Electronic Flight Bag Computing Devices, dated March 17, 2003. - 3.
+- 2. EFFECTIVE DATE.
+The effective date of this AC is May 9, 2014. - 3.
+CANCELLATION.
+This AC cancels AC 120-76B, Guidelines for the Certification, Airworthiness, and Operational Use of Electronic Flight Bags, dated June 1, 2012. - 4.
 RELATED 14 CFR PARTS.
-Title 14 CFR parts 21, 23, 25, 27, 29, 43, 91F, 91K, 121, 125, and 135. - 4.
+Parts 21, 23, 25, 27, 29, 43, 91F, 91K, 121, 125, and 135. - 5.
 DEFINITIONS.
 The following definitions are specific to this AC and may differ from those definitions contained in other published references. - a.
 Administrative Control Process.
 Operator-administered procedure to record and log the removal or addition of installed EFB components. - b.
 Approved Software.
-Software approved by the FAA using the current edition of RTCA/DO-178, Software Considerations in Airborne Systems and Equipment Certification, compliance, or other acceptable means. - c.
+Software approved by the FAA using the current edition of RTCA/DO-178, Software Considerations in Airborne Systems and Equipment Certification, compliance, or other acceptable means.
+For guidance refer to AC 20-173. - c.
 Class 1 Electronic Flight Bag (EFB) Hardware.
 Portable commercial off-the-shelf (COTS)-based computers, considered to be portable electronic devices (PED) with no FAA design, production, or installation approval for the device and its internal components.
 Class 1 EFBs are not mounted to the aircraft, connected to aircraft systems for data, or connected to a dedicated aircraft power supply.
 Class 1 EFBs can be temporarily connected to an existing aircraft power supply for battery recharging.
-Class 1 EFBs that have Type B applications for aeronautical charts, approach charts, or an electronic checklist must be appropriately secured and viewable during critical phases of flight and must not interfere with flight control movement.
+Class 1 EFBs that have Type B applications for aeronautical charts, approach charts, or an electronic checklist (ECL) must be appropriately secured and viewable during critical phases of flight and must not interfere with flight control movement.

-(Portable Class 1 EFB components are not considered to be part of aircraft type design; i.e., not in the aircraft type certificate (TC) or Supplemental Type Certificate (STC).)
+NOTE: Portable Class 1 EFB components are not considered to be part of aircraft type design (i.e., not in the aircraft type certificate (TC) or Supplemental Type Certificate (STC)).